panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 Then `elementRef` have to be assigned to the `ref` attribute of the tag which element you want to access: `<div ref="elementRef">`.

 Finally, after component mounting, `elementRef.current` contains the DOM element instance.
-The moment right after mounting is captured using `useEffect()` hook using an empty array as a dependency.
+When the component is mounted is [detected](react-useeffect-explanation/#31-component-did-mount) using `useEffect()` hook with an empty array as a dependency.

 Open the [demo](https://codesandbox.io/s/competent-grass-89so21?file=/src/Main.jsx) and you'll see the element logged to the console.

 Ok, then what is the limitation of this approach?
-A problem appears when the element is not rendered directly in the body of the component, but is rather rendered in a child component.
+A problem appears when the element is not rendered directly in the body of the component, but rather in a child component.
 The simple approach of using a ref does not work in this case.
 Let me show you why.

 Let's modify the previous example by extracting the `<div>Hello, World!</div>` into a child component `<HelloWorld>`.
-Also, let's create a prop `ref` to allow the parent `<Main>` to access the div element:
+Also, let's create a prop `ref` on `<HelloWorld>`, to which `<Main>` assigns `elementRef`:

 ```jsx
 import { useRef, useEffect } from 'react'